 Some dealers report more customer transactions than the law actually requires.
 At Money Metals Exchange, we follow the law and have examined it very closely to be sure of our obligations.
 In the normal course of business, we are not required to report your purchase of precious metals about 99.998% of the time, with one extremely rare exception.
 For a disclosure requirement to be triggered, BOTH of the following conditions have to be met:

 - The transaction is (or related transactions are) larger than $10,000 in size, AND

 - Payment is made using actual cash (i.e. Federal Reserve notes and U.S. coins) or with two or more cash instruments (defined as money orders, cashier's checks, or traveler's checks) which, individually, are $10,000 or less but when totaled together equal more than $10,000.
 Personal checks, debits, bank wires, and credit card payments are NOT considered cash or cash instruments, and, therefore, purchases using them do not trigger disclosure by a dealer regardless of their amount(s).

-The IRS disclosure document involved is called Form 8300, and it's applicable to all cash transactions in the broad U.S. economy meeting the above conditions – not just precious metals transactions.
-To date, Money Metals Exchange has completed nearly 1,000,000 transactions, and we have been required by law to file Form 8300 fewer than ten times.
+The IRS disclosure document involved in these extremely rare situations is called Form 8300, and it's applicable to all cash transactions in the broad U.S. economy meeting the above conditions – not just precious metals transactions.

-Likewise, we must report the SALE of your precious metals only in extremely rare circumstances: According to IRS regulations, only those items and quantities that can be used to fulfill a regulated Futures Contract (RFC) trigger the 1099B reporting requirement.
+Likewise, we are required to report the SALE of your precious metals only in extremely rare circumstances: According to IRS regulations, only those items and quantities that can be used to fulfill a regulated Futures Contract (RFC) trigger the 1099B reporting requirement.
 Those items are currently as follows: